Question received at questions@reasonsforhopejesus.com

 Luke 3:23 And Jesus himself began to be about thirty years of age, being (as was supposed) the son of Joseph, which was the son of Heli

 The word “supposed” in this verse is the Greek word nomizo.
-It means: to do by law, to accustom, to deem, or to regard.
+It means to do by law, accustom, deem, or regard.
 So we can understand this to mean that Jesus was “reckoned by law,” not by birth, to be the son of Joseph — just as we understand that Joseph was “reckoned by law” as the son of Heli.

 In Summary